 Customer Success Starts with Pre-Sales

 Here, we’ll provide you with tactical tips and insight that you can implement and use to run an effective customer success strategy that unifies pre- and post-sales.
-On December 12th, we’ll be hosting a webinar as a follow-up to this series where you’ll have an opportunity to participate in a discussion on the topic.
-You can register here.

 In part 1 of this 2 part series, we defined the role of pre-sales in prescribing successful outcomes and solutions for customers.
 Yet the link between pre-sales strategy and customer success strategy is all too often overlooked by companies.